aappddeevv/scalajs-reaction/README.md

 different methods are required.
 For example, with a reducer component, the reducer method is required and hence `val reducer = ...` must be declared.

 Reason-react uses `make` for its function name.
-However, you could use `apply` which is more idiomatic scala.
+However, I would just use `apply` which is more idiomatic scala.

 ### Exporting a Component to Javascript